Burke and Hare murders: William Burke and William Hare

-William Hare was probably born in County Armagh, County Londonderry or in Newry.
+William Hare was probably born in County Armagh, County Londonderry or near Newry, Ireland.
 His age and year of birth are unknown; when arrested in 1828 he gave his age as 21, but one source states that he was born between 1792 and 1804.
 Information on his earlier life is scant, although it is possible that he worked in Ireland as an agricultural labourer before travelling to Britain.
 He worked on the Union Canal for seven years before moving to Edinburgh in the mid-1820s, where he worked as a coal man's assistant.
 He lodged at Tanner's Close, in the house of a man named Logue and his wife, Margaret Laird, in the nearby West Port area of the town.
 When Logue died in 1826, Hare may have married Margaret.
 (Note: Gilliland observes that although there is no evidence that the couple had been formally married, they were considered as such under Scottish law.)
 Based on contemporary accounts, Brian Bailey in his history of the murders describes Hare as "illiterate and uncouth—a lean, quarrelsome, violent and amoral character with the scars from old wounds about his head and brow".
 Bailey describes Margaret, who was also an Irish immigrant, as a "hard-featured and debauched virago".

 In 1827 Burke and McDougal went to Penicuik in Midlothian to work on the harvest, where they met Hare.
 The men became friends; when Burke and McDougal returned to Edinburgh, they moved into Hare's Tanner's Close lodging house, where the two couples soon acquired a reputation for hard drinking and boisterous behaviour.